-The location chosen is equally interesting.
-It is in fact the "Cavallerizze", an area of about 1.800 m2 result of an important speech recovery by the National Museum of Science and Technology "Leonardo da Vinci".
+The chosen location is just as interesting.
+In fact, these are the "Cavallerizze", an area of about 1.800 m2 resulting from an important recovery operation by the National Museum of Science and Technology "Leonardo da Vinci".

 The exhibition is focused on Snowsound technology and acoustic design of public spaces but also domestic and hosts, in addition to the panels designed by Michele De Lucchi, Alberto Meda and Francesco, Lorenzo Palmeri, Marc Sadler, Sezgin Aksu, Lorenzo Damiani, Atelier Mendini, the 'innovative and completely new outer Wave designed by Moreno Ferrari.
 Wave is the best expression of design and technology combination.

 The Snowsound technologies Caimi Brevetti, patented and highly innovative, have received the most prestigious awards at international level and are constantly changing. only systems of their kind and the technologies applied, and for the idea of sound-absorbing elements intended as furniture accessories, which fit with transversal in any environment, to solve the acoustic problems.